metacpan/metacpan-cpan-extracted/distros/G/Geo-Elevation-HGT/README.md

 `$geh->{folder}` will work without following the above storage pattern, as long as a file with the correct name is found somewhere under that path.

-Similarly, `$geh->{cache}` will be built to the above storage pattern, but will also work if files are stored in any other way under that path.
+Similarly, `$geh->{cache_folder}` will be built to the above storage pattern, but will also work if files are stored in any other way under that path.

 HGT files need to be compressed to GNU zip (gzip) or ZIP (zip) compression format with .hgt.gz or .zip file extension, respectively.